Kimberly Brooks (artist): Teaching, writing, speaking

 Between 2007 and 2009, Brooks interviewed artists and contributed more than 70 essays about art for First Person Artist, her weekly column in The Huffington Post.
 She founded the Huffington Post Arts section in 2010 and its Science section in 2011.
 In 2011, she presented "The Creative Process in Eight Stages" at a TEDx conference.

 Personal life

 Brooks lives in Los Angeles, and works out of a studio in Venice, California.
 She and her husband, Albert Brooks married in 1997.
-Together they have two children; a son and a daughter.
+Together they have two children.
 Following her father's death, Brooks and her siblings, Tiffany Shlain and Jordan Shlain, worked together to edit the manuscript of his final book, Leonardo's Brain: Understanding Da Vinci's Creative Genius.